XiaoFaye/netcore-samples/Readme.md

-All examples in this repos have tested under Windows, Mac OS and Ubuntu using below configuration:
+All examples in this repos have tested under Windows, Mac OS and Ubuntu using .NET Core RC2 and .NET Core SDK Preview 1.

+Configurations are as below:

 Windows
 -------------------
 `Product Information:`
-` Version:     1.0.0-preview1-002700`
+` Version:     1.0.0-preview1-002702`
-` Commit Sha:  0336f6bb34`
+` Commit Sha:  6cde21225e`

 `Runtime Environment:`
 ` OS Name:     Windows`